MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-use-directquery.md

 Here are the differences between using import and DirectQuery connectivity modes:

 - **Import**: A copy of the data from the selected tables and columns imports into Power BI Desktop.
 As you create or interact with visualizations, Power BI Desktop uses the imported data.
-To see underlying data changes after the initial import or the most recent refresh, you must refresh the data and import the full dataset again.
+To see underlying data changes after the initial import or the most recent refresh, you must import the full dataset again to refresh the data.

 - **DirectQuery**: No data imports into Power BI Desktop.
-For relational sources, the selected tables and columns appear in the Power BI Desktop **Fields** list.
+For relational sources, you can select tables and columns to appear in the Power BI Desktop **Fields** list.
 For multidimensional sources like SAP Business Warehouse (SAP BW), the dimensions and measures of the selected cube appear in the **Fields** list.
 As you create or interact with visualizations, Power BI Desktop queries the underlying data source, so you're always viewing current data.

 With DirectQuery, when you create or interact with a visualization, you must query the underlying source.
 The time that's needed to refresh the visualization depends on the performance of the underlying data source.
 If the data needed to service the request was recently requested, Power BI Desktop uses the recent data to reduce the time required to show the visualization.
 Selecting **Refresh** from the **Home** ribbon refreshes all visualizations with current data.

 Many data modeling and data transformations are available when using DirectQuery, although with some performance-based limitations.
 For more information about DirectQuery benefits, limitations, and recommendations, see [DirectQuery in Power BI](desktop-directquery-about.md).